One True Thing: Plot

 As her mother is dying, Ellen tells her she loves her, and Kate says she knew it and always had.
+At the funeral, Ellen ends her relationship with her boyfriend.

-After Kate's death, the autopsy reveals that Kate actually died of a morphine overdose.
-A District Attorney questions Ellen about her mother's death.
-Scenes from this interview are interspersed throughout the movie and point to Ellen being suspected of having assisted her mother's suicide.
+After Kate's death, the autopsy reveals that Kate actually died of morphine overdose.
+A district attorney questions Ellen about her mother's death.
+Scenes from this interview are interspersed throughout the movie and raise the suspicion that Ellen assisted her mother's suicide.
 In the closing scene, by Kate's grave, Ellen has returned from a new job she found in New York with the Village Voice.
-She is planting daffodils when she sees her father approaching.
-It is their first encounter since the funeral.
-George tells Ellen she was very brave to do what she did, and she looks puzzled until she realizes George thinks she had given her mother the fatal overdose.
+She is planting daffodils when her father approaches and tells her that she was very brave to do what she did.
+She looks puzzled until she realizes George thinks she had given her mother the fatal overdose.
 Ellen replies that she had thought the accomplice was the father.
 They both realize Kate must have killed herself.

-George speaks to Ellen of how much he loved Kate, considering her his muse, his "one true thing."
-Ellen is explaining to her father how to plant the daffodil bulbs and he is helping, foreshadowing, it seems, their reconciliation based on mutual long overdue appreciation of Kate.
+George speaks to Ellen about how much he loved Kate, considering her his muse, his "one true thing."
+Ellen explains to her father how to plant the daffodil bulbs and he helps her, foreshadowing their reconciliation based on a mutual and long-overdue appreciation of Kate.